 The soft sleeper usually consists of 9 compartments.
 In the Shanghai-Lhasa train, there are only 2 soft sleeper carriages, around 36 soft sleeper berths.
 There are also four berths inside a compartment and the compartments come with a door.
 Each berth comes with reading light.
 Moreover, each compartment comes with an overhead luggage rack along with one power socket.
 So the soft sleeper berth is larger and provides more comfort than the hard sleeper berth.
 And the soft sleeper provides better privacy and security by adding a door for each cabin, though, you may find it uncomfortable if you are sleeping with other passengers with whom you are not familiar.

 The price of the soft sleeper has doubled the price of the hard sleeper berth.
 The net price of a soft sleeper is around CNY 1,262.5.
 Usually, we suggest our clients choose soft sleepers for such a long duration.
 The soft sleeper would allow you to relax during the trip and enjoy the sceneries along the way.

 Train Amenities and Facilities

 The Shanghai-Lhasa train comes with the necessary facilities and amenities.
 The train has a dining car along with moving trolleys that provide food.
 At the end of each car, there is free hot water for making hot coffee, milk, or tea.
-Each car comes with power sockets, the power plugs for chargers are located in the corridors or under your table in the cabin.
-There's one western-style toilet and one squat-style toilet in the soft-sleeper carriage; in the hard-sleeper carriage, only squat-style toilets are available.
+Each car comes with power sockets, and the power plugs for chargers are located in the corridors or under your table in the cabin.
+There's one western-style toilet and one squat-style toilet in the soft-sleeper carriage; only squat-style toilets are available in the hard-sleeper carriage.